greenelab/deep-review/sections/06_discussion.md

 dataset-dependent, suggesting the use of dataset-specific models to maximize overall performance.

-`TODO: A summary sentence either comparing multimodal learning with transfer learning or providing a take home message` MTL approach is complementary to multimodal and transfer learning, so allow these techniques can be used together in the same model.
+MTL approach is complementary to multimodal and transfer learning.
+All three techniques can be combined together in the same model.
+For example, Zhang et al.
+[@tag:Zhang2015_multitask_tl] used deep model based transfer and multi-task learning for cross-domain image annotation.
+One could imaging extending that approach to multimodal inputs as well.
+Common characteristic os these methods lies in better generalization of extracted features by leveraging relationships between information in provided in inputs and task objectives, represented at various hierarchical levels of abstraction in a deep learning model structure.

 Despite demonstrated improvements, transfer learning approaches also pose a number of challenges.
 As mentioned above, there are no theoretically sound principles for pre-training and fine-tuning.
 Most best practice recommendations are heuristic and have to take into account additional hyper-parameters that depend on specific deep architectures, sizes of pre-training and target datasets, and similarity of domains.
+However, similarity of datasets and domains in transfer learning and relatedness of tasks in MTL are difficult to access.
+Most current studies address these limitations by empirical evaluation of the model using established best practices or heuristics and cross-validation.
-Unfortunately, not many negative results are presented in study publications.
+Unfortunately, negative results are typically left out and not presented in the final study publications.
 Results by Rajkomar et al. [@tag:Rajkomar2017_radiographs] showed that a deep CNN trained on natural images can boost radiology image classification performance.
 However, due to differences in imaging domains it requires